 The late DAVID HERBERT DONALD was the Charles Warren Professor of American History and Professor of American Civilization Emeritus at Harvard University.
 He twice received the Pulitzer Prize in biography: in 1961 for Charles Sumner and the Coming of the Civil War, and in 1987 for Look Homeward: A Life of Thomas Wolfe.
 His Lincoln work received numerous honors, including the prestigious Lincoln Prize.
 His Lincoln at Home: Two Glimpses of Lincoln’s Domestic Life was published by the White House Historical Association.

-MICHAEL FAZIO is an architect and architectural historian and works as an architectural preservation consultant in the southeast region. he holds a Ph.D. in the history of architecture and urban development from Cornell University.
-He taught at the School of Architecture at Mississippi State University from 1974 to 2006 and is now an emeritus professor.
-His articles have appeared in the Journal of Society of Architectural Historians, Arris, Journal of Architectural Education, White House History, Alabama Heritage, and Classicist, among others.
-He is coauthor of Buildings Across Time: An Introduction to Architectural History, The Domestic Architecture of Benjamin Henry Latrobe, and The Stephen Decatur House: A History, and author of Landscape of Transformations: Architecture and Birmingham, Alabama.
+The late MICHAEL FAZIO was an architect and architectural historian and worked as an architectural preservation consultant in the southeast region.
+He held a Ph.D. in the history of architecture and urban development from Cornell University.
+He taught at the School of Architecture at Mississippi State University from 1974 to 2006 where he was later an emeritus professor.
+His articles appeared in the Journal of Society of Architectural Historians, Arris, Journal of Architectural Education, White House History, Alabama Heritage, and Classicist, among others.
+He was a coauthor of Buildings Across Time: An Introduction to Architectural History, The Domestic Architecture of Benjamin Henry Latrobe, and The Stephen Decatur House: A History, and author of Landscape of Transformations: Architecture and Birmingham, Alabama.

-JAMES GOODE is a noted Washington, D.C. historian.
-He is the author of Best Addresses: A Century of Washington’s Distinguished Apartment Houses, Capital Losses: A Cultural History of Washington’s Destroyed Buildings, and Capital Views: Historic Photographs of Washington, D.C., Alexandria and Loudon County, Virginia, and Frederick County, Maryland.
+The late JAMES GOODE was a noted Washington, D.C. historian.
+He was the author of Best Addresses: A Century of Washington’s Distinguished Apartment Houses, Capital Losses: A Cultural History of Washington’s Destroyed Buildings, and Capital Views: Historic Photographs of Washington, D.C., Alexandria and Loudon County, Virginia, and Frederick County, Maryland.

 HAROLD HOLZER is one of the country’s leading authorities on Abraham Lincoln and the political culture of the Civil War era.
 A prolific writer and lecturer, he chaired the Abraham Lincoln Bicentennial Foundation.
 His book Lincoln At Cooper Union: The Speech That Made Abraham Lincoln President (2004) won the Lincoln Prize.
 He wrote the introduction to the White House Historical Association’s edition of Six Months at the White House with Abraham Lincoln.

 JOHN HUTTON is a professor of art history at Salem College in Winston-Salem, North Carolina.
 He has written and illustrated several children’s books, including Alphababel: An Illustrated Tower of Languabets and the Sister Maus series.
-He is the author of The White House ABC: A Presidential Alphabet and illustrator of The White House Easter Egg Roll: A History for All Ages.
-His book, How to Draw the Presidents will be released by the White House Historical Association in 2019.
+He is the author of The White House ABC: A Presidential Alphabet and illustrator of The White House Easter Egg Roll: A History for All Ages, A White House Alphabet, Presidents Play!, and Gigi at the White House.
+His book, How to Draw the Presidents was released by the White House Historical Association in 2019.

 ELISE K. KIRK, Ph.D., is an award-winning author, lecturer, and musicologist, whose articles have appeared in Opera News, White House History, The Cambridge Companion to Twentieth Century Opera, and numerous other publications.
 Her books include American Opera and Music at the White House: From the 18th to the 21st Centuries, which won the distinguished ASCAP / Deems Taylor Award and many other awards.
 As a presidential appointee, Dr. Kirk served on the National Advisory Board of the John F. Kennedy Center for the Performing Arts.
 She is a Director Emeritus of the White House Historical Association.